 The book, “The Mother I Never Knew” by Sudha Murty, is a fictional novel, which talks about human relations.
 This book has two stories.
 They both, though based on completely different backgrounds, strike a similar chord of emotion in the readers.
-Both the stories deal with family values and discuss
+Both the stories deal with family values and discuss the turn of situations when maintaining a steady relationship with the family can become too difficult.

 The first story is about Venkatesh, a kind-hearted banker, who lives in Bangalore with his wife and two children.
 Shanta, Venkatesh’s wife is a money-minded woman, who places money above all and similar is the nature of their son, Ravi.
 Gauri, their daughter, on the other hand, takes on her father and supports him in all his decisions.